vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/ui-plugins.md

 ## UI Emulator

-The UI Emulator uses the Hyper Plugin to simulate the Cloud Director Extensibility Framework in non-production environment, for local development.
+The UI Emulator uses the Hyper Plugin to simulate the VMware Cloud Director Extensibility Framework in non-production environment, for local development.
 It can be utilized from npm: [vcd/ui-emulator](https://www.npmjs.com/package/@vcd/ui-emulator).